Employees and the self-employed – a comparison under the Tax Cuts and Jobs Act

 Let’s see how their tax bills change in 2018, after the TCJA is in effect.

-As noted at the beginning of this article, a 20% deduction is available for pass-through entities and is one of the “juicier” provisions for small businesses under the new tax law.
-However, a few rules apply to the new 20% deduction.
+As noted earlier, a 20% deduction is available for pass-through entities and is one of the most desirable provisions for small businesses under the new tax law.
+However, the QBI rules are very complex, and beyond the scope of this article.

 - The 20% deduction is based on qualified business income (QBI).
 Several rules and restrictions define what qualifies as QBI.
 Generally, QBI includes all domestic income in a trade or business, including business income, but not investment income or capital gains or losses.
 For simplicity, we will assume that all of Sarah’s income is QBI.